 In the 2021 Consolidated Appropriations Act, Congress directed USDA to develop a $400-million Dairy Donation Program to facilitate dairy product donations and reduce food waste.
 Under this new program, eligible dairy organizations partner with nonprofit feeding organizations that distribute food to individuals and families.
 Those partnerships may apply for and receive reimbursements to cover some expenses related to eligible dairy product donations.
 For more information, see Dairy Donation Program.

 Food Purchase Programs

 USDA purchases dairy products to be delivered to schools, food banks, and nonprofit organizations through various USDA nutrition and distribution programs.
-These purchases are administered by AMS.
+These purchases are administered by USDA, Agriculture Marketing Service.

-- Section 32 of the Act of August 24, 1935, enables USDA to support the farm sector through purchases of surplus food.
-Dairy products have been purchased with Section 32 funds subsequent to the Agricultural Act of 2014.
-Previously, dairy products were purchased through the Dairy Product Price Support Program.
-For more information, see https://www.ams.usda.gov/selling-food/solicitations.
+USDA buys a variety of foods under the authority of Section 32 of the Agricultural Act of August 24, 1935.
+These purchases encourage the consumption of domestically produced foods by diverting them from the normal channels of trade and commerce or increasing their use by those in need of food assistance.
+Dairy products have been purchased with Section 32 funds since passage of the Agricultural Act of 2014.
+Previously, they were purchased through the Dairy Product Price Support Program.
+For more information, see Purchase Programs: Solicitations & Awards.